alice-ang/NC_challenge/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+The Basics - Followed docs, tried to find open source repos and tutorials Look at naming conventions for files
+Folder structures

+- Where to put files / data models etc

+Where do I put logic?

+- In Models or components

+How do I pass data between components

+- Global state?

+How does life cycles work?

+- useeffect etc in react

+Styling

+- Looked for variables in the figma file
+- Shred vs / not shared

+Started looking it creating components

+And then funcitonanlity

+- Calculate date
+- Persist
+- Responsive text